ldrobnik/react-animated-menu/README.md

 #### DesktopMainMenu.js

-- The right-hand part of the menu containing the user data and most important links.
+- The right-hand part of the menu containing user data and most important links.

 #### DesktopUserData.js